Season 1, Episode 44

 Shaun Tregoning:

 And so within the area of fertility where it’s really, there really three big areas where there’s been some interest.
 And the one is in the setting of patients who have embryos who are doing embryo transfers, but where we cannot get the end, the endometrial lining to thicken up adequately enough despite using tons of estrogen, which is what we usually do, or even align them to try a natural cycle, they have a chronically thin endometrium, which is usually not a good sign for the likelihood of the embryo to attach.
-And so this is one area where P R P has been used to do a P R P infusion in the hopes of trying to stimulate the endometrium to whatever that little blockage is that may exist there to now actually stop responding to the estrogen and stick it up.
+And so this is one area where PRP has been used to do a PRP infusion in the hopes of trying to stimulate the endometrium to whatever that little blockage is that may exist there to now actually stop responding to the estrogen and stick it up.
 So that’s the one area.
-The other area kind of akin to that is in patients who had trauma at the level of the endometrium, such as if they’ve had an Ashland syndrome from a vigorous D N C or surgical interventions of the uterus lining, or in patients who may have, um, significant adenomyosis where you may actually have some kind of structural disruption to the endometrial lining in using the P R P may facilitate healing of that area and lead to a more normalized endometrial environment.
+The other area kind of akin to that is in patients who had trauma at the level of the endometrium, such as if they’ve had an Ashland syndrome from a vigorous DNC or surgical interventions of the uterus lining, or in patients who may have, um, significant adenomyosis where you may actually have some kind of structural disruption to the endometrial lining in using the PRP may facilitate healing of that area and lead to a more normalized endometrial environment.

 And so I have a low threshold to try p setting.
 And then the last big area, which you mentioned is the ovary.
 And what has been looked at here is the term of ovarian rejuvenation.
-That injecting p r p under the capsule area of the ovary might help in women who have decreased egg reserve or, or starting to lose their egg quality that you may be able to rejuvenate the ovary about pumping back the, your own natural growth factors.
-And so it’s usually done same way we would do an egg retrieval with the same needle you go subcapsular under the ovary and inject the opry into the ovary.
-And then a lot of studies, particularly the grease, which you alluded to, the pe uh, the group of people who did a lot of the initial work on this have now spoken about doing both the injection under the ovary as well as then infusing a large volume through the uterus in the hopes of bathing the ovary in the pelvis in the P R p straight after the procedure as well.
+That injecting p r p under the capsule area of the ovary might help in women who have decreased egg reserve or, or starting to lose their egg quality that you may be able to rejuvenate the ovary by pumping back the, your own natural growth factors.
+And so it’s usually done the same way we would do an egg retrieval with the same needle you go subcapsular under the ovary and inject the opry into the ovary.
+And then a lot of studies, particularly the grease, which you alluded to, the pe uh, the group of people who did a lot of the initial work on this have now spoken about doing both the injection under the ovary as well as then infusing a large volume through the uterus in the hopes of bathing the ovary in the pelvis in the PRP straight after the procedure as well.

 And then there is a group in New York who’ve also done quite a bit of work on this and they have a, a clinical trial ongoing at the moment that they’re recruiting for, but their preliminary data also suggests that this might be useful in the setting of early ovarian failure, um, people with significant diminished ovarian reserves.
 So I think we haven’t seen the end of this yet.
 I think there is hope on the horizon for this.
 And I use certainly, again, I offer this to patients when we have nothing else to offer because I, I think the data is early, but, but it’s a potential, you